infobozk/RouteAndPolicyVPN/README.md

 + More scalable, limited to amount of route entries and interface tunnels on the router.
 + Feature rich, such as performing NAT over the tunnel.

-Policy-Based VPN tunnels are on the way out, however there might still be some use-cases to deploy one:
+Policy-Based VPN tunnels are becoming less common, however there might still be some use-cases to deploy one:

 + Supported by most (legacy) vendors.
 + Deny/Allowing Traffic is part of the VPN-configuration, might be preferred.